Steroid-Eluting and Non-Steroid-Eluting Sinus Stents

 Steroid-eluting sinus stents are devices used postoperatively following endoscopic sinus surgery (ESS) or for treatment of recurrent sinonasal polyposis following ESS.
 These devices (e.g., PROPEL®, PROPEL® mini, PROPEL® Contour, Sinuva™) are proposed to maintain patency of the sinus openings and/or serve as a local drug delivery vehicle.
 Reducing postoperative inflammation and maintaining patency of the sinuses may be important in achieving optimal sinus drainage and may impact recovery from surgery and/or reduce the need for additional surgery.
 Standard management includes topical steroid, packing and irrigation.

-The use of implantable sinus stents or drug-eluting implants for postoperative treatment following endoscopic sinus surgery and for treatment of recurrent sinonasal polyposis is considered investigational.
+The use of steroid-eluting and non-steroid eluting sinus stents for sinus-related conditions, including, but not limited to, the following: postoperative treatment following endoscopic sinus surgery, treatment of recurrent sinonasal polyposis is considered investigational.